Thu Dec 17 2015

 I am often asked whether social media affects SEO or your search engine ranking.
-There has been a lot of articles written about social media and SEO.
+There have been a lot of articles written about social media and SEO.
 Some claim that search engines use social media statistics such as activity, engagements and the number of followers as part of their determinants for ranking search results.
 Other articles claim this to be absolute nonsense.
-Having read many articles on the matter, I can?t say whether I believe search engines like Google do or don?t use social statistics to rank results.
+Having read many articles on the matter, I can’t say whether I believe search engines like Google do or don’t use social statistics to rank results.

 However, I do believe that social media does affect your SEO.
-But my thinking isn?t around the algorithms that search engines use.
-My reasoning instead centres around a statistic that we know search engines take into consideration when ranking search results ?
-Bounce Rate.
+But my thinking isn’t around the algorithms that search engines use.
+My reasoning instead centres around a statistic that we know search engines take into consideration when ranking search results.

 A couple of key things that can increase the bounce rate are:

-Search engines don?t like high bounce rates.
-And there?s reasons for this.
+Search engines don’t like high bounce rates.
+And there are reasons for this.
 High bounce rates can be caused by a number of things (more than just these examples), but ultimately having a high bounce rate means visitors are not engaged with the content on the page (and therefore, the website is seen as less relevant ? hence why search engines factor in your bounce rate when ranking search results).
 In simple terms, search engines would read this as:

 High Bounce Rate = Content Not Relevant = Lower Search Ranking